swordofzeus/sip-of-entropy/sip_of_entropy/README.md

 | $$k$$ | Number of successes (heads) |
 | $$np$$ | Expected number of successes (the mean of the distribution) |

-This is why in entropy derivations, we substitute $$k = np$$ — it represents the center of all the most likely outcomes.
+This is why in entropy derivations, we substitute k = np — it represents the center of all the most likely outcomes.

 ---